 After your visit to the Empire State Building, take your credit card for a walk down Fifth Avenue.
 Are you looking to treat a loved one?
 Buy a special Christmas gift?
 Splurge on yourself?
 Well this is THE place to shop in New York.
 You’ll pay for it though!
 You’ll find Armani, Gucci, Louis Vuitton and Tiffany amongst a wide array of other luxury shops.

 There we go, three amazing days in the Big Apple!
 What did you do in New York?
-What should I do next time I visit?
+Can you think of anything else to include within 3 Days in New York?